5th Pedras Negras writers meet-up: the (ever-present) weight of the island

 In the morning, after our regular breakfast of bolo lêvedo and cheese sandwiches at O Trancador, me, Carolina, and Elaine had gone down to Praia da Calheta beach to (attempt to) write a piece together.

-That wooden gazebo with a view to the sea (the ocean!) and the harbor took us on a journey neither one of us expected.
-I, for sure, didn’t expect it.
-The island, the weight of dependency and rugged cliffs, ever-present around us.
+That wooden gazebo with an ocean view and the harbor took us on a journey that neither one expected.
+I, for sure, didn’t expect it—the island, the weight of dependency and rugged cliffs, ever-present around us.

 In true remote island style, the day we left was the day the sun shone brightly.
 The island was done with us, ready to get us out.

 This interview takes place at O Valzinho, Nina Soulimand’s refuge of plants, art, and music.
 Minutes before, Nina had given us a tour of her property and open-air nature lab, and I had sobbed over the text I had written at that beach gazebo earlier that morning.
 Strange things like that happen at Fringe.